 Your history.
 Your heritage.
 Live it.

-GPO Witness History Visitor Centre
+Experience The GPO Witness History Museum & Visitor Centre Dublin

 GPO Witness History is a brand new permanent visitor attraction in the iconic GPO building on O’Connell Street, Dublin.
 One of the newest Dublin Museums and top attractions to explore, this visitor centre is an Irish Tourism Industry Award winner for the best cultural experience over 100,000 people.

 This highly immersive and engaging exhibition puts you right inside the GPO during Easter Week in 1916.